Teyras/MT/text/chapters/330_containers_implementation.md

 laid on top of each other, making only the latest version of a file visible.
 This mechanism is useful for efficient updates and extension of images -- image authors can easily add layers to install additional libraries, for example.
+Every image contains a manifest - a collection of various metadata about the image, its contents and the intended usage.
+It is also possible to add user-defined labels that could be leveraged by higher layers of an assignment evaluation system.

 Images are used for the creation of containers.
 These can be thought of as concrete instances of an image.
 A container is created by adding a writable